maciejzj/personal-website/posts/vim-lsp-and-autocompletion.md

 Another one of them is [deoplete](https://github.com/Shougo/deoplete.nvim).
 These plugins provide features that you would expect of modern day IDE but they aren't perfect.
-As mentioned they are not standardised and seem too big.
+As mentioned they are not standardised and seem too big for my taste.
-I have used youcompleteme before and it wasn't bad but if you search for a while you can find bunch of people struggling with it's performance.
+I have used youcompleteme before and it wasn't bad but if you search for a while you can find a bunch of people struggling with its performance.

 ### LSP – state of art in autocompletion

-However in 2016 Microsoft announced their Language Server Protocol that would heavily impact future of Vim (yeah irony) and many other text editors.
+However in 2016 Microsoft announced itd Language Server Protocol that would heavily impact the future of Vim (yeah irony) and many other text editors.
 While LSP was developed (and is mainly used) for Visual Studio Code it is an open standard that introduces some order to the wild west of autocompletion.
 The protocol is a universal way of enabling code editors to communicate with a code analyser (proper name is Language Sever) that can provide them with advanced features including autocompletion and much more.
-LSP introduces standardization and enables client server architecture where each programming language is has a server and code editors are LSP clients.
+LSP introduces standardization and enables client server architecture where each programming language has a server and code editors are LSP clients.

-This separates code editors from code analysis which is definitely better then having custom baked solution for every single editor you use.
+This separates code editors from code analysis which is definitely better than having custom baked solution for evry single editor you use.
 Using LSP you can choose which language servers you want to use and you your editor is not strictly bound to the way it gets code analysis.
 Other advantage of LSP is that you can easily switch servers for different